frankxujobs2023/frankxujobs2023.github.io/_posts/2022-02-01-Customer-Lifetime-Value-Project.md

 Of course, this is just a simplified example, and in reality, calculating CLV is a more complex process that takes into account factors such as customer acquisition costs, retention costs, and customer churn rates.

-## How to predict CLV for newly acquired customers or predict future CLV for established customers?
+## How to Predict Customer Lifetime Value for Prospective Customers?
-There are several ways or methods to predict customer lifetime value.
+There are several ways or methods to predict new customer lifetime value who have no purchase data at all.
 Here are some of the most common methods:
 ### 1. Aggregate Model
 The Aggregate Model is probably the most common method out there.
 It has been around the longest, and it is the most straightforward way to calculate CLV.